aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/page-manipulation/clipping/_index.md

 - **Can I change the stroke appearance?**
   Yes—use `set stroke style` with `BasicStroke` to customize width, dash pattern, and caps.
 - **Is the code compatible with Java 8+?**
   Absolutely, the sample runs on any Java 8 or newer runtime.
+- **What is the main benefit of clipping?**
+  It isolates drawing to a defined shape, reducing file size and improving visual focus.

+## How to create PostScript file Java using Aspose.Page
+Saving a document as PostScript converts your drawing commands into the PostScript page description language.
+The resulting `.ps` file can be opened by printers, viewers, or converted to PDF without loss of quality.
+By mastering the clipping API you gain precise control over which parts of your graphics are rendered.

 ## What is “save as PostScript” in Aspose.Page?
 Saving a document as PostScript converts your drawing commands into the PostScript page description language.
 The resulting `.ps` file can be opened by printers, viewers, or converted to PDF without loss of quality.